iTomxy/ml-template/README.md

 # ml-template

-ML code templates for quick project starting with, or easy conversion between, these frameworks:

-- tensorflow 1.12
+My personal code snippet library of helper functions and classes and some use case demostrations.
+They are initially developed on these frameworks:

-- tensorflow 2.1
+- TensorFlow 1.12 & 2.1
-- pytorch 1.4
+- PyTorch 1.4
-- matlab R2018a
+- Matlab R2018a

-**Note**: The hierarchy here **DOES NOT** represent the real one.
-I usually put these files in one directory.<br/>
-Cause multiple frameworks are involved here, files are organized according to their generality.
+They may also be compatible to other (newer) versions of these frameworks, but this is not tested.

 - *+itom/*: some tool functions that might be used in matlab codes.
+The leading `+` will add this folder into the searching path.

 - *requirements.txt*: some common packages I met that a docker image may not contains.

 # TODO